Bryan Baeumler: Business activity

 Baeumler worked from 1995 to 2003 running an air-cargo business.

 After working as a builder, he founded a construction company, which became Baeumler Quality Construction and Renovations Inc., of which he is president and CEO.

 In 2011, Baeumler launched Baeumler Approved, a website that aids homeowners in connecting with home-service companies in Canada.
 Baeumler became the spokesperson of HeyBryan, a peer-to-peer mobile marketplace app that connects homeowners with home-service providers, in 2018.

 In 2017 Bryan and his wife, Sarah Baeumler, bought an abandoned beachfront resort on South Andros, Bahamas, and renovated it into a new sustainable luxury resort, Caerula Mar Club.
 Just months before they opened the resort in December 2019, the Bahamas was hit by Hurricane Dorian.
 Although the storm did not directly hit their resort, their employees were impacted through friends and relations on the devastated islands to the north.

 Shows

-Baeumler has been a host on several shows, including Disaster DIY, Disaster DIY: Cottage Edition, Leave It to Bryan, House of Bryan, Bryan Inc., and Island of Bryan.
-He is also a judge on the HGTV show Canada's Handyman Challenge along with Mike Holmes and Scott McGillivray.
-The Baeumlers co-lead the Bryan Inc. show on HGTV Canada.
-They have been judges on "Battle on the Beach" and renovators on "Rock the Block" competition shows on HGTV.
+Baeumler has been a host on several HGTV Canada (now Home Network) shows, including Disaster DIY, Disaster DIY: Cottage Edition, Leave It to Bryan, House of Bryan, Bryan Inc. (alongside his wife Sarah), and Island of Bryan, and was a judge on Canada's Handyman Challenge along with Mike Holmes and Scott McGillivray.
+The Baeumlers have been judges on Battle on the Beach and renovators on Rock the Block.

+Baeumler was previously under an overall deal with Corus Entertainment.
+In September 2025, after the company assumed the rights to HGTV at the beginning of the year, Baeumler signed an overall deal with Rogers Sports & Media beginning in 2027, being initially involved in Baeumler Ranch, Sarah Baeumler By Design, and Home Town Takeover Canada.